k3d-io/k3d/docs/usage/guides/cuda.md

 The K3S container itself also needs to run with this runtime.
 If you are using Docker you can install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).

 ## Building a customized K3S image
 To get the NVIDIA container runtime in the K3S image you need to build your own K3S image.
 The native K3S image is based on Alpine but the NVIDIA container runtime is not supported on Alpine yet.
-To get around this we to build the image with a supported base image.
+To get around this we need to build the image with a supported base image.

 ### Adapt the Dockerfile